Agent Configuration Utilities

 Days To Retain Log Files

 Determines the number of days to retain Agent proclog files.
-After this period, the files are deleted by the New DayClosed A Control-M process that begins every day at midnight, adds jobs and folders to the Run Queue for the day that is about to begin, and removes jobs and folders from previous days. procedure.
+After this period, the files are deleted by the New DayClosed A Control-M process that begins every day at 7:00 AM, adds jobs and folders to the Run Queue for the day that is about to begin, and removes jobs and folders from previous days. procedure.

 Valid values: 1–99